rpecuch/rpecuch/README.md

 - 👋 Hi, I’m @rpecuch
 - 👀 I’m interested in a career change from medicine to the tech industry
-- 🌱 I’m currently learning Git, GitHub, HTML, CSS, and JavaScript basics
+- 🌱 I’m currently learning about utilizing data from third-party APIs and advancind my JavaScript skills!
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me ...
+- 📫 How to reach me: rpecuch@comcast.net

 <!---
 rpecuch/rpecuch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.